EstherSlabbert/Superhero.Api/README.md

    then `Update-Database`
 7. Now set up the controller to use the database with the DataContext as an entry point.
 Get the controller working as desired then add other controllers for CRUD operations.
+8. Clean up unneeded files.
+9. Separate out files and methods into projects as dependency injections and services to be used etc.